This was originally posted on 6 August 2006

 As I have considered how to contribute to some relief for those caught up in the current crisis in the Middle East, it struck me that the most appropriate and effective use of my donation would be to give it via The Gift of the Givers.

 But should I?
+This is a question many Christians will ask themselves.
 They seem to have no proseletising motive – yet, I know how “devious” some Christian agencies are in this regard.
 As a Muslim organisation, there is no doubt an attempt to do what they do, “in the name of Allah”, even though this is never stated.
+Should this make a difference to whether we donate to them or not?

 Should I scrounge around some more to find the Christian witness, or should I see the most obvious and visible and active channel as a means to touch the people in Lebanon.
 Does it matter that I do it in the name of Jesus, but do it through an organisation that does not?
 (If so, where does that leave all the non-aligned NGO’s, like Red Cross and UN?).